Blog

 1 min read

-The preposition "by" plays a crucial role in expressing deadlines in the English language.
+The preposition "by" is key when it comes to talking about deadlines in English.
 It sets a clear endpoint or limit by which a particular action or task must be completed.
 Here are some examples:

 "Be home by 10 PM."